John Kiriakou is a former CIA officer, former senior investigator for the Senate Foreign Relations Committee and former counterterrorism consultant.

 “Every cellie he get he always end up fighting,” said Lenelle Gray, another former Lewisburg prisoner.
 “He was just crazy.”

-So when officers told Richardson to cuff up and step ...
+So when officers told Richardson to cuff up and step aside to make room for his new ...

 by Christopher Zoukis